ag143/workshop/PowerBI/DA-100 Exam Prep/note.md

     - increase the sizoe of your data model
 1. Measures -- DAX formulas used to generate new calculated values, which aggregate data that can then be visualized.
     - *use [] to quick access existed measure, and measure name is bracketed by []*
-    - *cannot directly operate on column, either use a measure or result of Dax function (resulting in a measure). ie [new measure] = [measure1] - [measure2], or  [new] = [measure1] - sum(table[col])*
+    - *cannot directly operate on column*, either use a measure or result of Dax function (resulting in a measure). ie [new measure] = [measure1] - [measure2], or  [new] = [measure1] - sum(table[col])

     - refer to entire tables or columns (no 'A1-style' or 'grid' reference like Excel)
     - aren't visible within tables; they can only be "seen' within a visualization like a chart or matrix (similar to a calculated field in an Excel pivot)
     - evaluated based on **filter context**, which means they recalculate when the fields or filters around them change (like when new row or column labels are pulled into a matrix or when new filters are applied to a report)
     - used to aggregate data

 ## Quick Measures
 pre-built formula templates that allow you to drag and drop fields rather than write DAX from scratch
 - helpful for defining complex measures (ie: weighted average, rolling average, variance per category, sales from new customers or time intelligence formulas)

 ## common DAX Function Categories
 + Math & Stats -- basic aggreagation functions as well as "iterators" evaluated at the row-level
     - Common: Sum, Average, Max/Min,...
     - Iterator Functions -- allow to loop throug the same calculation on *each row of a table*, and then apply some sort of aggregation to the results (Sum, Max, etc.): Sumx, Averagex, Rankx, Countx, ...; allowing to add an expression as part of the function parameters
 + Logical -- return info about valuesbased on a give **conditional expression**: If, IfError, And, Or, Not, **Switch**, True, False
 + Text -- manipulate text strings or control formats for dates, times or numbers
 + Filter: Calculate, Filter, All, AllExcept, Related(*join*), RelatedTable, Distinct, Values, Earlier/Earliest, HasOneValue, HasOneFilter, IsFiltered, UseRelationship, TopN
     - **Lookup** functions: based on related tables
     - **filterring** functions: for dynamic calculations
 + Date & Time
     - basic **date & time** functions
     - advance **time intelligence** operations

 ## DAX Syntax
 - Calculated columns don't always use functions, but measures do (otherwise, it will give error)